RPH Keyhole Double Amputee Sling

 - Full body with back and head support

-The benefit of this sling is the extra width of the leg section used under the thighs to give extra support when lifting.
+The benefit of this Sling is the extra width of the leg section used under the thighs.
+This gives extra support when lifting.
 A special Leg Loop allows one of the Leg Sections to thread through the Leg Loop’ to help keep Leg Sections together when lifting.

 Item # 770AMP